| Title: | Workflow for Open Reproducible Code in Science |

 check_endpoints

-Check whether the values user.name
+Check whether the values user.name and user.email

-Uses git_config_global
+Uses git_signature_default.

 Logical, indicating whether 'Git' global configuration settings could